Sleep · video lesson

-This sleep vocabulary lesson will help you use the words sleep, nap, lie-in, snooze, dream, nightmare, drop off, nod off, drowsy and forty winks, correctly.
+This sleep vocabulary lesson will help you understand the words sleep, nap, lie-in, snooze, dream, nightmare, drop off, nod off, drowsy and forty winks correctly.

 (a) sleep noun a natural state in which your body and mind rests, especially for several hours at night